looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 When you create an append file, you must use the same root name as the corresponding recipe file.
 For example, the append file ``someapp_3.1.bbappend`` must apply to ``someapp_3.1.bb``.
-This means the original recipe and append filenames are version number-specific.
+This means the original recipe and append file names are version number-specific.
 If the corresponding recipe is renamed to update to a newer version, you must also rename and possibly update the corresponding ``.bbappend`` as well.
 During the build process, BitBake